Bupropion: 7 things you should know

 - May increase blood pressure.
 Blood pressure should be taken on treatment initiation and monitored periodically.

 - The dosage of bupropion requires adjusting in kidney and liver disease.
+Active metabolites may accumulate and increase the risk of seizures.

 - As with other antidepressants, bupropion may increase the risk of suicidal thoughts or behavior.
 The risk is greatest for children and young adults under the age of 24.
 Monitor for worsening mood.